agent5479/LarsBees/STANDALONE_VERSION.md

-# 🌟 LarsBees - Standalone HTML Version
+# 🌟 BeeMarshall - Standalone HTML Version

 ## ✅ **Pure HTML/JavaScript - No Python Needed!**

-I've created a **completely standalone version** of LarsBees that runs entirely in your browser!
+I've created a **completely standalone version** of BeeMarshall that runs entirely in your browser!

 ---